The Impressive Legacy of the Woman — Join the women-for-women initiative

 – Carreen Schroeder, CEO, GIM Content Management

 Women.
 From birth right through our lives, they comfort us, teach us, encourage and inspire us.
 When we are children, they are likely the first people we see when we rise in the morning and the last person we see when we close our eyes at night.
 They teach us everything there is to know about self-dignity, respect, bravery, and perseverance against all odds.

 I happen to be one of these women, and I have a fairly strong suspicion that you are too, or if not, you at least have intimate knowledge of one – if not several – who fits the bill.

-I’ve raised and nurtured three young women, and I continue to unequivocally believe in our unity, in our collective power, and in our innate ability to rise above all obstacles.
-We do this, not as lone wolves, but as a community.
+I’ve raised and nurtured three young women, and I continue to unequivocally believe in our unity, our collective power, and our innate ability to rise above all obstacles.
+We do this not as lone wolves but as a community.
 When one woman rises, we all rise, even if just a little.
 We believe in each other.
 We act as role models for one another.
 When one hurts, we all hurt, and when one falls, we all fall.
-No matter our age, no matter our walk of life, we are all role models, and this is not something to be taken lightly.
-This is an honor but it should also be our collective responsibility.
+No matter our age or our walk of life, we are all role models, and this is not something to be taken lightly.
+This is an honor, but it should also be our collective responsibility.

 A Legacy of Strength, Wisdom, and Determination

 The road women have traveled has been anything but easy.
 And yet, there is a legacy of feminine strength, wisdom, and determination that dates back centuries.